zendframework/zend-expressive/doc/book/cookbook/setting-locale-depending-routing-parameter.md

 you need to implement localization middleware that acts on the route result, and registered in the pipeline immediately following the routing middleware.

-Such a `LocalizationObserver` class could look similar to this:
+Such a `LocalizationMiddleware` class could look similar to this:

 ```php
 namespace Application\I18n;